gvwilson/teachtogether.tech/_lessons/classroom.md

   discover that the class didn't hear something important, or misunderstood it.

-We usually use [Etherpad](http://etherpad.org) or [Google Docs](https://docs.google.com) for taking shared notes.
+We usually use [Etherpad][etherpad] or [Google Docs][google-docs] for taking shared notes.
 The former makes it easy to see who's written what, while the latter scales better and allows people to add images to the notes.
 Whichever is chosen, classes also use it to share snippets of code and small datasets, and as a way for learners to show teachers their work (by copying and pasting it in).

 If you are going to have a group take notes together, make a list of everyone's name and paste it into the document each time you want every